andriewski/potato-di-container/README.md

 ![alt text](docs/planting-potatoes.jpg)

-It's educational project that show people how might the simplest DI container work
+It's an **educational project** that show people how might the simplest DI container work

 So-called **@Bean**'s are substituted with **@Potato**